ferventcoder/chef-chocolatey-presentation/ReadMe.md

 1. Note the output in the tim folder that is created.

 ### Exercise 23: Use package parameters
+1. Run `choco new packagewithparameters`
+1. Remove everything but the nuspec and `tools\chocolateyInstall.ps1`.
+1.

 ### Exercise 24: Create cookbook to install Chocolatey Server
 1. Turn https://chocolatey.org/docs/how-to-set-up-chocolatey-server#setup-normally into a Chef cookbook